 The most common question about blogging is, “How do you start a blog?”
 For this post, I will show you how to start a successful blog (a professional one) in easy steps.
 You will do this if you know how to click a mouse and use the internet.
 Do not be afraid if you have never done this before or feel you are too technologically challenged to do it because you can.
 How do I know?
 I’ve technologically challenged myself, yet I still did it.
 But you have the advantage of not having to make the same mistakes I did by learning from my mistakes.

 Picking A Topic

 Pick a topic you know about or like a lot.
 Pick something you’re passionate about.
-You don’t even need to be an expert on a subject to blog about it!
-You can even blog about things you hate as long as you’re passionate about it.
+You don’t need to be an expert on a subject to Blog about!
+You can even blog about things you hate as long as you’re passionate.

-To get your own URL or domain such as YourWebsite.com for example, you need a hosting provider to host your domain.
-Hosting packages usually cover the registration of the domain.
-Okay, I’ll admit a little secret: when I began, I didn’t even know what a hosting provider was or what it did.
-Yes, those words technologically challenged comes into mind.
+To get your URL or domain, such as YourWebsite.com, for example, you need a hosting provider to host your domain.
+Hosting packages usually cover the registration of the field.
+Okay, I’ll admit a little secret: I didn’t even know what a hosting provider was or what it did when I began.
+Yes, the words technologically challenged come to mind.

 Siteground is cheap and cheerful.
-The prices are cheaper than Bluehost, but for a good reason: their support is elusive, to say the least.
-If you’re confident with websites and blogs, then support doesn’t really matter.
+The prices are lower than Bluehost, but for a good reason: their support is elusive.
+If you’re confident with websites and blogs, then consent doesn’t matter.
 To get hold of a Siteground customer service rep online is like trying to find a needle in a haystack.
 And Siteground has slightly fewer features compared to Bluehost.
 But what they lack in features, they make up for in price and overall performance.
-If you are on a shoe string budget and want affordable hosting, Siteground is the way to go.
+If you are on a shoestring budget and want affordable hosting, Siteground is the way to go.